-Looking back on 2018 and what makes fishing Beausoleil so exciting!
+Looking back on 2018 and what makes carp fishing at Beausoleil so exciting!

 As we are still a couple of months away from welcoming our first guests of the year to Beausoleil, I want to share some thoughts that stand out from 2018.

 This is a lake where the carp and cats will test your skills and your gear to the max and where you have to work for each bite.
 I am still amazed at how much I learn year on year from this lake and last year was no exception.
 Here’s what I observed and learnt from our visitors during their fishing holiday which I hope will give food for thought for our guests this year.

 On the money

 Like many estate lakes, Beausoleil is a spotty venue.
 The spots vary greatly in size from dinner plates to bivvies but location and accuracy in all aspects of your fishing are a massive edge.
 Thanks to careful investigation, many anglers found brand new spots this year, particularly in the shallows.

 For a story on successful spot finding, check this post.

 Many new visitors will never have had the chance to use a rowing boat in their fishing before but they continue to make a massive difference and now with two of them they are shared more easily between anglers.

 For this season, we’ve added a new Nash Prodding stick to the range of tools available to guests.
 This lightweight carbon stick is a big step up from the old yellow pruning pole and I’ve added a net float to each section so if you accidentally drop it, it won’t sink without trace!

 We’ve had plenty of reports from guests that experienced the mystical wandering lead phenomenon.
 I’ve had it myself a few times.
 You wind in in the morning ready for breakfast and then you realise that your lead is 10 or even 30m away from where you dropped it the night before!
 How did I not know about that???